aragonzkresearch/blog/blogo-input/posts/votedelegation.md

 First, let $(pk,sk)$ be the public- and secret- key pair of Alice.
 We suppose that $pk$ is in the census Merkle Tree.
 Alice generate a new pair of public- and secret- key $(pk',sk')$ for the digital signature scheme (the same used to create the public- and secret- keys of the census Merkle Tree).

-(Observe that the previous version of VocDoni does not use signatures directly, but still the Merkle Tree consists of public-keys of a digital signature scheme.)
+(Observe that the previous version of Vocdoni does not use signatures directly, but still the Merkle Tree consists of public-keys of a digital signature scheme.)

 Alice signs the string $(vk'||f)$ with secret-key $sk$, that is Alice generates the signature $\sigma\=Sign(sk,(vk'||f))$.
 Finally, Alice sets as token $T_f$ the following: